Search for topics or resources

 First, let's explore what collateral is and why it plays a vital role in captive insurance.

 Collateral in a captive insurance program is a financial guarantee to ensure claims can be paid.
 It's a line of credit or cash reserve used to secure claims payment.
-If the captive lacks the funds needed, collateral will back up those financial obligations.

 Traditional insurers, known as fronting carriers, issue insurance policies for captives.
 They need assurance that claims will be paid.
 If a captive fails to pay a claim, the fronting carrier is responsible.
 Collateral ensures there are enough funds to cover these claims.
 It provides necessary security for both the captive and the fronting carrier.